Teaching and Mentoring

 Consistent with Princeton's policy on instructional responsibilities, faculty involved in the initiative must still assume primary responsibility for the course and must teach no less than half of lectures or precepts.
 Nonetheless, both faculty and graduate student collaborators are fully engaged in teaching through the duration of the course, and both meet with staff from the McGraw Center for consultations on their goals and methods for co-teaching.
 Graduate student participants are listed a co-instructors of record with the Registrar.
 The initiative supposes genuine and experimental team teaching, combined with intellectual and pedagogical development for the graduate student instructor.

 Twice per year faculty in the humanities receive a call for proposals with relevant deadlines and application requirements.
 Graduate students are encouraged to express interest to and discuss possible proposals with their faculty adviser(s) and director of graduate studies.
+The McGraw Center for Teaching and Learning supports proposal development, and graduate students who are interested in developing a proposal with a faculty member are encouraged to connect with the Center.
 Submitted proposals are evaluated first by a departmental committee consisting of the chair, director of graduate studies, and departmental representative.
 The chair then passes the most promising proposals along for consideration by representatives of the Office of the Dean of the Faculty, the Office of the Dean of the Graduate School, and the Office of the Dean of the College.
 This pilot program is currently restricted to the 14 humanities departments that offer Ph.D. programs, including architecture.

 Graduate students participating in the program receive a three-hour AI appointment, regardless of the size of the course, and the appointment may include courses that would not otherwise qualify for an AI allotment.
 The three-hour AI appointment is the same for lecture and seminar courses.